British government shakes up pensions and savings

 He also said total pension savings that could be taken as a lump sum would be doubled to 30,000 pounds, with the changes to come into effect on March 27th.

-Liberal Democrat Pensions Minister Steve Webb said in a newspaper interview in January that annuities needed a rethink as they were designed for a world in which people lived for 10 years after retiring, not 30 years.

-Earlier this month the Association of British Insurers (ABI) announced wide-ranging reforms to annuities, with insurers promising to help those approaching retirement to shop around and inform them of the full range of options available.

-Otto Thoresen, ABI director general said on Wednesday it was right for people to be offered a range of options to generate retirement income.
+Otto Thoresen, director general of the Association of British Insurers (ABI), said it was right for people to be offered a range of options to generate retirement income.

 "It is crucial to ensure that customers have the information they need to make the right choice for their circumstances," he said.